Top 19 Best Things To Do in Poland

 12. Visit the POLIN Museum: Learn 1,000 Years of Jewish History

-Visitors can also explore a variety of exhibits that depict Jewish life before, during, and after the Holocaust.
-These exhibits provide a comprehensive narrative that honors both the triumphs and tragedies of the Jewish community in Poland.
+As you explore, you’ll learn about the lives of Jews before, during, and after the Holocaust.
+The exhibits provide a comprehensive narrative honoring both the triumphs and tragedies of the Jewish community in Poland.

 11. Discover Kazimierz in Krakow: A Walk Through Jewish History